bottah/recursive_delete/README.md

 EXAMPLE: python recursive_delete.py delete file_ext start_dir

 ... or if you call recursive_delete.py without parameters, it'll prompt you in an interactive shell-type-thing.

+NOTE: To actually delete anything, you'll need to change dry_run to something other than True